yast/yast-storage-ng/doc/installer-hacks.md

   filesystem.
 So far that is not done, so there is no information about the space that will be reserved.

+* Assuming `partition.filesystem.mountpoints[0]` is equivalent to the old `partition["mount"]`.
+That's true at the time of writing this, but we need to revisit the code after implementing subvolumes in libstorage-ng, just in case.
+  `FIXME` added in the relevant part.

 * Removed the build dependency from (old) yast2-storage

 ## Changes in yast2-installation